-Doyle also writes From A Left Wing, a blog about the cultural politics of soccer.
+From 2007-2013, Doyle wrote From A Left Wing, a blog about the cultural politics of soccer.
+In 2013 she started a new blog, The Sport Spectacle.
 Her writing on sports has appeared in The New York Times, The Guardian, FoxSoccer.com, as well as in Social Text, Cabinet, and World Literature Today.

-- Hold It Against Me: Difficulty and Emotion in Contemporary Art.
-Duke University, forthcoming.
+Hold It Against Me: Difficulty and Emotion in Contemporary Art.
+Duke University, 2013.

 EDITED BOOKS & JOURNALS

-- “Listening to the World Cup” in Peter Alegi and Chris Bolsmann eds., The 2010 World Cup in South Africa, Impact and Aftermath (University of Michigan Press, forthcoming 2012).
+“Listening to the World Cup” in Peter Alegi and Chris Bolsmann eds., The 2010 World Cup in South Africa, Impact and Aftermath (University of Michigan Press, 2013).

-- “Gender, Media and Desire in the Sport Spectacle” in Erica Suderberg and Ming Yuen S. Ma eds., Resolutions 3 (University of Minnesota Press, forthcoming 2012).
+“Gender, Media and Desire in the Sport Spectacle” in Erica Suderberg and Ming Yuen S. Ma eds., Resolutions 3 (University of Minnesota Press, 2013).

 “Lost and Found” in Cliff Lauson ed., Tracy Emin: Love Is What You Want (London: Hayward Publications, 2011).

 “Voici Mon Épée” and “Municipal de Fútbol”, both in Municipal de Fútbol.
 Textfield, 2008.

 “Between Friends,” in George Haggerty and Molly McGarry eds.,The Blackwell Companion to Queer Theory.
 Blackwell, 2007.